 The wrong browsers

 Jan Tschichold, Designer: The Penguin YearsRichard B. Doubleday Oak Knoll Press & Lund Humphries, £25

-It gives me no pleasure to say that this is a truly dreadful book which leaves none of those involved with any credit whatsoever.
-It fails to give any new insight into Jan Tschichold’s time at Penguin Books; it shows no evidence of having been proof-read; it is riddled with factual errors; the colour photography, balance and reproduction is poor; and the design – despite bold claims to be based on Tschichold’s Penguin’s Composition Rules – bears no relationship to his work.
+It gives me no pleasure to say that this is a truly dreadful book that leaves none of those involved with any credit whatsoever.
+It fails to give any new insight into Jan Tschichold’s time at Penguin Books; it shows no evidence of having been proof-read; it is riddled with factual errors; the colour photography, balance and reproduction is poor; and the design – despite bold claims to be based on Tschichold’s Penguin’s Composition Rules – bears little relationship to his work.

-In terms of scholarship, reading the first paragraph of the blurb on the inside of the front dustjacket sets the tone for everything which follows: ‘Shortly after the Second World War, and following the success of its paperback rebranding, Penguin Books made the bold decision to completely redesign its publications.
+In terms of scholarship, reading the first paragraph of the blurb on the inside of the front dustjacket sets the tone for everything that follows: ‘Shortly after the Second World War, and following the success of its paperback rebranding, Penguin Books made the bold decision to completely redesign its publications.
 Their subsequent choice of designer would not only lead to the creation of an iconic brand but also lead to a revolution in typographic conventions.’

 The book has been published using what looks more like a first draft rather than a final manuscript.
-It is marred by misspellings, a curious use of capitalisation (monotype with lowercase ‘m’ in nearly all typeface names for instance), and flowery adjectives where keen observation would be better.
-Typefaces are ‘classic vintage’ (Scotch Roman fig.57); Perpetua is ‘expressive’ (fig.62) and ‘lyrical’ (fig.108), Bembo is ‘discrete’ (fig.65); Bell ‘dainty’ (fig.75); Poliphilus ‘adaptable’ (figs.82-83); Incorrect attributions include Bembo fig.61 & 108 (should be Perpetua); Caslon figs 76-77 (Caslon & Garamond); and the calligraphic logo from 1950 was by Elizabeth Friedlander not Schmoller . . .
+It is marred by misspellings, a curious use of capitalisation (Monotype with lowercase ‘m’ in nearly all typeface names for instance), and flowery adjectives where keen observation would be better.
+Typefaces are ‘classic vintage’ (Scotch Roman fig.57); Perpetua is ‘expressive’ (fig.62) and ‘lyrical’ (fig.108), Bembo is ‘discrete’ (fig.65); Bell ‘dainty’ (fig.75); Poliphilus ‘adaptable’ (figs.82-83); Incorrect attributions include Bembo fig.61 & 108 (should be Perpetua); Caslon figs 76-77 (Caslon & Garamond); and the calligraphic logo from 1950 was by Elizabeth Friedlander not Schmoller.